manips-sai-org/sai2-interfaces/docs/config_files_details.md

 The <redisConfiguration> element contains the configuration for the redis clients used by the controllers (and the simviz if present).
 Only one is allowed per configuration file.
 Its attributes are:
 	- namespacePrefix: Optional.
 The prefix that will be added to all keys.
-Defaults to "sai2::interfaces"
+Defaults to "sai::interfaces"
 	- ip: Optional.
 The ip address of the redis server.
 Defaults to 127.0.0.1 (localhost)
 	- port: Optional.
 The port of the redis server.
 Defaults to 6379 None of the corresponding config parameters can be changed at runtime.
 -->
-<redisConfiguration namespacePrefix="sai2::interfaces"
+<redisConfiguration namespacePrefix="sai::interfaces"
 	ip="127.0.0.1"
 	port="6379" />
 ```

 ### The `<simvizConfiguration>` element

 Let's continue with the simviz configuration.
 If we want an application with a simulation or rendering, we need to set a simviz configuration in the config file by using the `<simvizConfiguration>` element.
-We will go step by step over the [commented example file](https://github.com/manips-sai-org/sai2-interfaces/blob/master/examples/config_files/aa_detailled_panda_simviz_only.xml) to explain the possible attributes and children elements.
+We will go step by step over the [commented example file](https://github.com/manips-sai-org/sai-interfaces/blob/master/examples/config_files/aa_detailled_panda_simviz_only.xml) to explain the possible attributes and children elements.
 The only required attribute is the `worldFilePath` that provides the path to the world file defining the virtual world.
-For more details on the world file, see the [example world file](https://github.com/manips-sai-org/sai2-interfaces/blob/master/examples/world/panda_world.urdf)
+For more details on the world file, see the [example world file](https://github.com/manips-sai-org/sai-interfaces/blob/master/examples/world/panda_world.urdf)

 ```
 <!--